Cyberpunk 2077: Plot

 The game opens with one of three lifepaths for the player character V—Nomad, Streetkid, or Corpo—each leading to a partnership with street thug Jackie Welles and netrunner T-Bug as mercenaries in Night City.

-In 2077, fixer Dex DeShawn hires V and Jackie to steal a biochip called "the Relic" from the Arasaka Corporation.
-The job collapses when they witness Yorinobu Arasaka murdering his father, Saburo, and framing it as poisoning.
-During their escape, T-Bug is killed, Jackie is mortally wounded, and the Relic's case is damaged, forcing V to slot the chip.
-Dex, angered by the fallout, shoots V and leaves them for dead.
+In 2077, fixer Dex DeShawn hires V, Jackie and T-Bug to steal a biochip called "the Relic" from the Arasaka Corporation.
+The heist goes awry when they witness Yorinobu Arasaka murder his father Saburo and frame it as poisoning.
+During their escape, T-Bug and Jackie are killed while the Relic's case is damaged, forcing V to slot the chip into their head.
+Dex shoots V and leaves them for dead to cover his tracks.

-V awakens in a landfill, haunted by the digital ghost of rocker-turned-terrorist Johnny Silverhand, who in 2023 carried out an attack on Arasaka Tower with Rogue Amendiares, a Fixer in the present day, and other mercenaries.
-Johnny perished in the attack with V seeing his memories of the event.
-V is then rescued by Saburo's loyal bodyguard, Goro Takemura, who suspects the truth and wishes to use V as proof that Yorinobu killed Saburo.
-Ripperdoc Viktor Vector reveals the biochip's resurrection nanotech is overwriting V's mind with Johnny's engram, leaving only weeks to find a cure.
-Johnny, initially antagonistic, resolves to help V while also utilizing the opportunity to try and take down Arasaka again.
+V awakens in a landfill, haunted by the memories of rocker-turned-terrorist Johnny Silverhand, who died carrying out an assault on Arasaka Tower in 2023.
+Goro Takemura, Saburo's bodyguard who suspects the truth, kills Dex and rescues V to use them as proof that Yorinobu murdered Saburo.
+Ripperdoc Viktor Vektor reveals that the Relic contains Johnny's engram and is responsible for reviving V, but is slowly overwriting V's mind with Johnny's consciousness, leaving V with a limited time to live.

-Teaming with Takemura, V pursues two leads: capturing Arasaka scientist Anders Hellman with the help of nomad Panam Palmer and the Aldecaldos clan, and rescuing Evelyn Parker, who commissioned the heist.
+Although Johnny is initially antagonistic, he resolves to help V search for a cure, seeking an opportunity to take down Arasaka.
+V pursues two leads: capturing Anders Hellman, the creator of the Relic, with the help of nomad Panam Palmer and the Aldecaldos clan; and rescuing Evelyn Parker, who commissioned the heist.
 Hellman is caught but is unable to help V, and later given up to Takemura.
 With aid from Evelyn's friend Judy Álvarez, V learns Evelyn was hacked and sold to "Scavs", a group known for kidnapping and harvesting cybernetics from people.
-Evelyn was abused by her kidnappers and later dies by suicide.
+Evelyn was abused by her kidnappers and, despite V rescuing her, later commits suicide.
 Using Evelyn's braindance memories, V discovers she learned of the Relic from the Voodoo Boys; a gang of very private netrunners, who wanted Johnny's engram to reach beyond the Blackwall; a firewall that protects the internet and world from rogue AIs.